 Some of the parameters are communicated to various subroutines in

-the system via the labeled COMMON /PARAM/
+the system via the labeled COMMON /PARAM/.
+With this exception,

 all communication between programs is via the usual Fortran